seanbaxter/DirectXShaderCompiler/docs/ProgrammersManual.rst

   | ``use_iterator use_end()`` - Get an iterator to the end of the use-list.
   | ``User *use_back()`` - Returns the last element in the list.

-  These methods are the interface to access the def-use information in LLVM.
+  These methods are the interface to access the def-use information in LLVM37.
-  As with all other iterators in LLVM, the naming conventions follow the conventions defined by the STL_.
+  As with all other iterators in LLVM37, the naming conventions follow the conventions defined by the STL_.

 * ``Type *getType() const``